 The DART repeaters are owned and maintained by the HPARC.
-As part of your HPARC membership you will receive full access to the repeater autopatch and IRLP.
+As part of your HPARC membership you will receive full access to the repeater, Echolink, and IRLP.

 2-meter VHF Repeater